 Among these two generations, the 6th gen (produced between 1996 to 2001) was considered more fun to drive and offered superior driving characteristics than the 7th gen. However, the 6th gen facelift is something that will always be missed as it was probably the most beautiful models to look at, delivered excellent performance, was available in smaller 1.5 and 1.6 liter versions, offered goodies such as ABS, sunroof & power antenna and had a more practical no-fuss automatic transmission option instead of the Prosmatec.

-We are sure if the 6th gen Civic facelift is available today with a 1.6 liter Vti engine, airbags and the features mentioned above, it would perhaps sell more than the 5th gen City and 10th gen Civic combined, and Honda Atlas might well be able to post individual sales figures of their cars again!
+We are sure if the 6th gen Civic facelift is available today with a 1.6 liter Vti engine, airbags and the features mentioned above, it would perhaps sell more than the current gen City and Civic combined, and Honda Atlas might well be able to post individual sales figures of their cars again!

 The last of this list is none other than the Suzuki Margalla.
 You won’t be surprised to know that Margalla remained the best selling sedan Pak Suzuki has ever produced.
-The sales of Suzuki Margalla in 1996 (6,000 units a year) remained more than Baleno, Liana and Ciaz of today.
+The sales of Suzuki Margalla in 1996 (6,000 units a year) remained more than Baleno, Liana as well as Ciaz.

 Related: Pak Suzuki And The Sedan Segment